-Covid inquiry: What is it and how will it work?
+Covid inquiry: When will it happen and how does it work?

 Whether the chair is a judge or not does not affect the legal powers of the inquiry.

-Although public inquiries are independent, ministers have the power to sack the chair.

-Who has to give evidence?
+Who will give evidence?

 The chair can call whoever they want - whether they are witnesses to an event or people with a particular expertise.

-Failing to turn up to evidence sessions or provide documents without a reasonable excuse is a criminal offence under the 2005 Inquires Act.
+Failing to turn up to evidence sessions or provide documents without a reasonable excuse is a criminal offence under the 2005 Inquiries Act.

 In England and Wales, it can lead to a sentence of up to 51 weeks in prison.